danblevins/github_projects/README.md

 5. <kbd>[Web Development](https://github.com/danblevins/github_projects/tree/master/AppDevelopment)</kbd>

 ## **How** does it work?
-Each project folder includes its code, requirements, and additional resources.
+Each project folder includes its code, requirements.txt, and additional resources.
 I like to work on these projects whenever I have free time. ⏰

 ## **Why** does this exist?
 Ever since I started to code, one piece of advice I often heard (and now give) is to *create* as much as possible through independent projects, hackathons, freelance, etc. This is a place for me to do exactly that 👨🏼‍💻